kpobb1989/OllamaClientLibrary/README.md

 ## Features
-- Predefined configuration for the local Ollama setup, such as host, model, temperature, timeout, etc.
+- Predefined configuration for the local Ollama setup, such as host, model, temperature, timeout, prompt size, etc.
 - Auto-install a model if it is not available on your local machine.
 - Get JSON completions with an automatically recognized JSON schema of the response DTO, so you no longer need to specify it in the prompt.
 - Get chat completions with streaming.
 The library provides access to the conversation history, allowing you to store it in the database if needed.